Kelmscott

 The labour market performance in Kelmscott lags significantly behind most other regions nationally

-Transport, postal & warehousing had notable concentration, with levels 1.4 times the regional average.
-However, professional & technical jobs were under-represented at 4.6% compared to Greater Perth's 8.2%.
-Limited local employment opportunities were indicated by Census data.
-Over the year to September 2025, employment increased by 2.1%, while labour force grew by 1.9%, reducing unemployment by 0.2 percentage points.
-State-level data as of 25-Nov showed WA employment contracted by 0.27%, with an unemployment rate of 4.6%.
-National forecasts projected total employment growth of 6.6% over five years and 13.7% over ten years, but local projections based on Kelmscott's employment mix suggested a slower growth rate of 6.0% over five years and 12.8% over ten years.
+Transport, postal & warehousing is notably concentrated with employment levels at 1.4 times the regional average.
+However, professional & technical services are under-represented, with only 4.6% of Kelmscott's workforce compared to Greater Perth's 8.2%.
+The area appears to offer limited local employment opportunities as indicated by the working population vs resident population count.
+Between September 2024 and September 2025, employment increased by 2.1% while labour force increased by 1.9%, reducing the unemployment rate by 0.2 percentage points.
+In comparison, Greater Perth recorded employment growth of 2.9% with a marginal rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kelmscott's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment